A Nucleus of Savants

 The Institute was formally established as a company on 6 April 1925, and its first official meeting was held shortly after in the grand Parliament Chamber of the Middle Temple Hall.
 The Earl of Balfour agreed to be the Institute’s first President, the sociologist L. T. Hobhouse was Chair of the Council, and the Master of Balliol College, the moral philosopher A. D. Lindsay, was Deputy Chair.

-The first Executive Committee was also appointed: Sir Lynden, again acting as Chair, was joined by the experimental psychologist Frederick Charles Bartlett, the wide-ranging philosopher C. D. Broad, the physician W. Brown, the first British woman named professor of psychology, Beatrice Edgell, the philosopher G. Dawes Hicks, L. T. Hobhouse, the evolutionary biologist Julian Huxley, the polymath Frank Jevons, A. D. Lindsay, the physician and psychiatrist Hugh Chrichton-Miller, the British Idealist John Henry Muirhead, the neurophysiologist and Nobel laurate Sir Charles Sherrington, the barrister and Labour politician Sir Henry Slesser, the psychologist and statistician Charles Spearman, and the philosopher and later a founder of the journal Analysis, L. Susan Stebbing, as well as members of the original organising committee: Garcke, Ginsberg, Laski, Lady Rhondda, Russell and Thomas.
+The first Executive Committee was also appointed: Sir Lynden Macassey, again acting as Chair, was joined by the experimental psychologist Frederick Charles Bartlett, the wide-ranging philosopher C. D. Broad, the physician W. Brown, the first British woman named professor of psychology, Beatrice Edgell, the philosopher G. Dawes Hicks, L. T. Hobhouse, the evolutionary biologist Julian Huxley, the polymath Frank Jevons, A. D. Lindsay, the physician and psychiatrist Hugh Chricton-Miller, the British Idealist John Henry Muirhead, the neurophysiologist and Nobel laurate Sir Charles Sherrington, the barrister and Labour politician Sir Henry Slesser, the psychologist and statistician Charles Spearman, and the philosopher and later one of the founders of the journal Analysis, L. Susan Stebbing, as well as members of the original organising committee: Garcke, Ginsberg, Laski, Lady Rhondda, Russell and Thomas.

 The Institute’s first officers were also appointed: Garcke was Treasurer, and Hooper was Director of Studies and Honorary Secretary to the Council.

 The First Sessions